Treasury nominee Janet Yellen to say U.S. does not seek weaker dollar: WSJ

 A Biden transition team official did not respond to a request for comment about Yellen’s testimony.
 Biden, a Democrat, takes office on Wednesday.

-The policy outlined by Yellen would be a return to a traditional posture on the dollar that has been expected in the new administration.
-Outgoing Republican President Donald Trump railed against the dollar’s strength for years, saying it gave other countries a competitive advantage over the United States.
+The policy outlined by Yellen would be a return to a traditional posture after Republican President Donald Trump railed against the dollar’s strength for years, saying it gave other countries a competitive advantage.

-Trump’s thinking appeared to shift last year.
-In May, he said it was “a great time to have a strong dollar. ...
-Everybody wants to be in the dollar because we kept it strong.
-I kept it strong.”
+It also comes with investors heavily short dollars - with the value of bets against the greenback the highest in almost a decade - partly in anticipation of U.S. trade and budget deficits widening further under the new administration.

-After hitting a year high last March, the U.S. currency went on to notch its worst annual performance since 2017, weighed down by rock-bottom interest rates that diminished its attractiveness to yield-seeking investors.
+“(Yellen) is kind of signaling a hands-off approach, which is reverting to what had traditionally been the case before Trump,” said Bank of Singapore analyst Moh Siong Sim, who figures the dollar could continue to decline.

-Reporting by Kanishka Singh in Bengaluru and Trevor Hunnicutt in Wilmington, Delaware; Additional reporting by Ira Iosebashvili; Editing by Nick Zieminski and Peter Cooney
+Reporting by Kanishka Singh in Bengaluru and Trevor Hunnicutt in Wilmington, Delaware; Additional reporting by Ira Iosebashvili and Tom Westbrook ; Editing by Nick Zieminski, Peter Cooney and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.